bitfocus/companion-module-generic-mqtt/README.md

-# companion-module-mqtt
+# companion-module-generic-mqtt

-See HELP.md and LICENSE for more info
+See HELP.md and LICENSE